tomcam/guten1.github.io/tutorial.md

 You are asked a short series of configuration questions.
 They will be used to generate a human-readable file named  `config.toml`.
 For this quick demo the answers don't matter much but here's what they mean.
+Keep in mind too that it's easy to go back and edit these values in `config.toml` directly should you change your mind about anything.

+### Configuration questions for `config.toml`: site URL

 First, you're asked what the site's web address (URL) will be.
 This will be important when relative paths to resources in the webbsite are compiled.